 Depression, fear, and anxiety are some of the most common and uncomfortable emotions that we can experience at some point in our lives.
 Through psychotherapy, we are able to help you recover motivation, perspective, and joy that you once had in your life.

 Many individuals can experience symptoms associated with painful and traumatic circumstances.
 Anxiety, fear, and hopelessness are a few emotions that happen after experiencing traumatic events.
 We can help guide you through the process of grief and healing.

 Our licensed psychotherapist is also a gerontologist who is a middle-age and older adult specialist available to work with you on aging issues and life transitions.

-Our background includes working with entertainment professionals, law enforcement professionals, and members of the military.
+Our background includes working with entertainment professionals, healthcare professionals, law enforcement professionals, and members of the military.
 We understand the challenges faced in these careers.

 We are experienced working with people navigating issues related to belonging to the adoption triad.
 Our adoption focus is working with adult adoptees.

 Check out this video about life's third act.

 Mon-Fri: 10:00 am - 7:00 pm